EshwarCVS/Git-commands/README.md

 **Open Git Bash Terminal**

-//Get to the required directory and enter the following commands.
+Get to the required directory and enter the required commands.

 - git init    // To initialize git